 Now reissued by Rider, one of the seminal pieces of literature to emerge from the Second World War, a moving account of Viktor Frankl's experiences in Auschwitz and what he learned from them

-Viktor Frankl is known to millions of readers as the author of Man's Search for Meaning, his harrowing Holocaust memoir.
+Viktor Frankl is known to millions as the author of Man's Search for Meaning, his harrowing Holocaust memoir.
 In this book, he goes more deeply into the ways of thinking that enabled him to survive imprisonment in a concentration camp and to find meaning in life in spite of all the odds.
 Here, he expands upon his groundbreaking ideas and searches for answers about life, death, faith and suffering.
 Believing that there is much more to our existence than meets the eye, he says: 'No one will be able to make us believe that man is a sublimated animal once we can show that within him there is a repressed angel.'